 The M.S. degree in Human Genetics with an emphasis of genetic counseling is an option for students who are interested in clinical genetics.
 Graduate study in genetic counseling combines coursework in molecular and medical genetics and counseling techniques with mentored clinical internships and clinically oriented research projects.
 This 2-year course of study provides trainees with a broad knowledge base in basic, translational and applied genetics.
 Graduates work in a variety of settings, including adult, pediatric, and prenatal genetics clinics; specialty clinics such as cystic fibrosis, hemophilia, or cancer genetics; public health genetics programs; the biotechnology industry; and human genetics education outreach.

-Master's Degree in Human Genetics
+M.S. in Human Genetics

 The field of Human Genetics has grown dramatically in recent years, in large part due to rapid advances in new technologies for discovery and the explosion of new data and resources.
 Human Genetics interfaces with multiple research and clinical disciplines, with new opportunities for those with advanced training in basic science, clinical diagnostics and industry.
 The Master's degree program (M.S.) in Human Genetics provides focused graduate training in both general and human genetics.
 It is designed for individuals seeking advanced training in genetics for employment or research opportunities or for matriculation to competitive Ph.D., M.D. or other advanced degree programs.
 The course of study can be completed in one year or extended over a longer time period.